Compiling OpenEB on Linux

 Supported Cameras

-OpenEB contains the source code of Prophesee camera plugins, enabling to stream data from our event-based cameras and to read recordings of event-based data.
+OpenEB contains the source code of the Prophesee camera plugin, enabling to stream data from our event-based cameras and to read recordings of event-based data.
 The supported cameras are:

 Upgrading OpenEB